 - By definition, WATVs cannot be dune buggies, go carts or youth vehicles of any type, nor are they unmodified ATVs or side-by-sides.

 Where can you drive a WATV?
 HB 1632 gave counties and cities the authority to open roads under their jurisdiction to WATVs via ordinances that declare the roads open and under what conditions.
-Sultan, East Wenatchee and Cashmere have adopted ordinances that open all their roads to WATVs; other nearby towns have initiated the process.
-Chelan and Okanogan counties have many roads open: Chelan map & Okanogan map.
+Our thanks to the Washington ATV Association for a detailed list, here.

 Most city councils have adopted a three-touch process so there is ample public involvement: